undergrad-partner-school

 Admissions

-Discovering as much as possible about the school's criteria for admission increases your chances of getting admitted.
-Discover some essential info about admission policy and requirements at Alabama State University.
+Learning as much as possible about the institution's criteria for admission increases your chances of getting admitted.
+What are the admission requirements for Alabama State University?

-According to the newest data, this institution uses standardized test scores for admission and it admitted 5,767 in 2022.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 5,069 in 2022.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores

-The ACT composite average score for all the admitted students in 2022 was 18 and the average GPA was 2.95.
-The SAT Critical Reading average score was 486 for the admitted students, while the average SAT Math score was 470.
+The average ACT score for all the accepted students in 2022 was 18 and the average GPA was 2.95.
+The SAT Critical Reading average score was 486 for the enrolled first-year students, while the average SAT Math score was 470.

 Deadlines

-The application deadline for this school is July 31.
-When submitting your application as a transfer student, note that the application deadline is July 31.
+The last day for submitting applications to this school is July 30.
+If you are applying as a transfer student, note that the application deadline is July 31.

 Retention Rate

-The freshman retention rate for Alabama State University was 64% in 2022.
+As reported in 2022, the freshman retention rate for Alabama State University was 60%.

 Student Body